 Meet the banded mongoose.
 It’s like a squirrel, but with way sharper teeth.
 A huge group of these critters took over one of our campgrounds.
 They were harmless and entertaining to watch.

-24 Group of zebras & rhinos at watering hole
+24 Zeal of zebras & crash of rhinos at watering hole

 23 Baboons in the Serengeti